avsa242/25xxxx-spin/README.md

 ## Salient Features

-* SPI connection at up to 20MHz (tested at 200MHz fSYS - may work at higher SPI clocks - YMMV)
+* SPI connection at up to 25MHz (tested at up to 300MHz fSYS - may work at higher SPI clocks - YMMV)
 * Read device ID, Mfr.
 ID, JEDEC ID
 * Read, write a byte
 * Read, write a block (write limited to a page per transaction - 256 bytes)